 Sometimes you need numbers with a decimal point in them.
 These are called floating point numbers and it's possible to generate such a number with the random.random method.
-This only returns values between 0.0 and 1.0 inclusive.
-If you need larger random floating point numbers add the results of random.randrange and random. random like this:
+This only returns values between 0.0 and 1.0 (it includes 0.0 but excludes 1.0).
+If you need larger random floating point numbers add the results of random. randrange and random.random like this: